mohammadrezarezaeid/EEG_Electrodes_Localization_and_Labeling/Example/02_features/README.md

-# Step 2 — Curvature features (and optional ground-truth labels)
+# Step 2 — Curvature features and ground-truth labels

 Describes the shape of the surface around every vertex, so that a classifier can tell "this looks like an electrode" from "this looks like plain scalp".